 In this section, current information on the device's status and settings will be displayed.
-An example of SE59XX's overview page is shown in Figure 4.13.
-Note that the figures are captured from SE5901B but the overview page for other SE59XX series are the same.
+An example of SE5201B-E's overview page is shown in Figure 4.14.

-Figure 4.13 Overview Web Page (example on SE5901B)
+Figure 4.14 Overview Web Page (example on SE5201B-E)

 In details, the following information is given and divided into 2 parts (Device Information and Network Information):